 Yeager (Miller) move to close.
+Vote on motion Carried

 Matthew asked if there were any other nominations for the Executive Board Region 3 Director.
 No nominations.
 Matthew asked for a motion to close nominations for the Executive Board Region 3 Director.
 Levey (Lubaway) moved to close.
+Vote on motion Carried

 Matthew asked if there were any other nominations for the Executive Board Region 5 Director.
 No nominations.
 Matthew asked for a motion to close nominations for the Executive Board Region 5 Director.
 Yeager (VanLopik) moved to close.
+Vote on motion Carried